ripper2hl/websphere-liberty-kernel/README.md

 # websphere-liberty-kernel
-Its a kernel websphere liberty but run whit openjdk
+Its a kernel websphere liberty but run Its a kernel websphere liberty but run with openjdk